 How will this be delivered?

-RSE is delivered six times during the academic year, with one lesson each half term being replaced by an RSE lesson, for the most part delivered by your child’s tutor.
+RSE is delivered five times during the academic year, with one lesson each half term being replaced by an RSE lesson, for the most part delivered by your child’s tutor.

 All teaching will take place in a safe learning environment and be underpinned by the academy ethos and values.
 A variety of opportunities will be provided for students to ask questions to further their understanding and to find out more about what affects them personally.